SURYASNAIR1/AUTOSAR/README.md

 - IPDU multiplexing provides the possibility to add information to enable the multiplexing of I-PDUs contents but same IDs on the bus.
 - Multi I-PDU to container mapping provides the possibility to combine several I-PDUs to one larger I-PDU to be transmitted in one frame.

+- R20-11 is the latest version of AUTOSAR

+**Core partner** : Bosch, ford, Daimler,BMW
+**Premium partner** : Honda, volvo, kia
+**Development partner** : Cosmic, C&S

+- High coupling between software and hardware.
+Software will directly use the hardware.

+- Difficult to reuse